College of Liberal Arts and Social Sciences

 Article IX Amendment

 A proposed amendment to these bylaws shall be submitted in writing at a faculty meeting.
 At a subsequent faculty meeting, not sooner than one week after the submission of the proposed amendment, the Faculty shall determine by majority vote whether to submit the amendment to secret mail ballot.
-A vote of two thirds of those casting mail ballots is required to amend.
+A vote of two thirds of those casting mail or online ballots is required to amend.

 Article X Voting

 Whenever the Dean or one third of the members present at a legal meeting deem an original main motion before the organization to be a major issue, the Dean or the organization may require the vote on that motion to be by secret online or mail ballot.

 Voting for election of the Secretary, members of standing committees and the Peer Review Committee, and representatives to the Faculty Senate shall be by secret online or mail ballot.